mligerhe/radiomicsvhio.github.io/content/team/marta.md

 heroSubHeading: 'Predoctoral researcher'
 heroBackground: 'team/team2.jpg'
 ---
-Biomedical Engineer specialized on the implementation of artificial intelligence (AI) for developing CT-radiomics based biomakers of response to immunotherapy.
-She also gives supports for developing CT-radiomics pipelines in other oncological applications.
+Marta is a biomedical engineer who joined the Radiomics group on 2018.
+Her research is focused onthe implementation of artificial intelligence (AI) for developing CT-radiomics based biomakers of response to immunotherapy.
+She has experience on machine learning and CT-based radiomics pipelines.
+She also gives supports for developing CT-radiomics biomarkers in other oncological applications.

 ## Ne verba patulosque numen vix libet